pyltsin/sniffer/README.md

 [![Downloads](https://img.shields.io/jetbrains/plugin/d/16305.svg)](https://plugins.jetbrains.com/plugin/16305)

 <!-- Plugin description -->
+Basic simple static analysis.
+It uses IDEA API.

+See inspections: "Settings->Editor/Inspections/Sniffer"

-This plugin suggests few simple inspections:
+This plugin adds a few simple inspections:

-- object is used as an argument
+- detect "An object is used as an argument to its own method"
-- not overrided hashcode for key in HashMap
+- detect key in HashSet, HashMap, where hashcode is not overrided

 <!-- Plugin description end -->

 ## Installation